CAT's Intake Process

 CAT receives hundreds of intake requests each month.
 To ensure that we can meet the needs of each cat in our care and provide them the best chance of finding a new home, we limit the number of animals we are caring for at any one time.
-This means we aren’t able to assist in every situation and there is often a wait time (which can range from weeks to months) before we’re able to take a cat in.
+This means we aren’t able to assist in every situation, and there is often a wait time (which ranges from days to months) before we’re able to take a cat in.

 CAT accepts incoming cats by appointment only as space and resources allow.

 Please choose the option that applies to you: